What is a Stye?

 Should styes become a persistent problem, steps can be taken that will help lower both their frequency and longevity.

-If you do find yourself having repeated styes or if you have a stye that won't heal or suffer any vision impairment then see your GP or Optometrist for help and advise.
+If you do find yourself having repeated styes or if you have a stye that won't heal or suffer any vision impairment then see your GP or Optometrist for help and advice.

 Author: John Dreyer Optometrist Bsc(Hons), MCOPTOM, DipCLP